bbchung/clighter/README.md

 ## FAQ

 ### The clighter plugin doesn't work.
-Vim version 7.4+ with python2.x is required, and make sure libclang is installed correctly and set g:clighter_libclang_file if need.
+Vim version 7.4+ with python2.x is required, and make sure libclang(3.5 has been tested only) is installed correctly and set g:clighter_libclang_file if need.

 ### Highlighting is not quick-response